harriott/misc/linux/QR/QR.md

     mouse right-click to find them

 ## Pinta
+- attempts to shows cursor position in pixels, but underestimates - use GIMP
+- `backspace` (= `Edit > Erase Selection`)
 - can't send to printer...
-- shows precise cursor position in pixels
-- `backspace` (= `Edit > Erase Selection`)
 - `Rectangle Select > Cut > Paint Bucket` to replace an area with a solid colour fill

 ## pqiv